The South Vancouver Seniors Network (SVSN)

-The SVSN was launched by its co-leads, Michael Lee in his capacity as MLA Vancouver Langara, and Andrea Krombein, Seniors Outreach Coordinator with Marpole Oakridge Family Place.
-Participating partners include Marpole Oakridge Family Place, Marpole Neighbourhood House, South Vancouver Neighbourhood House, the Jewish Seniors Alliance, and more than 25 other organizations serving seniors.
+The SVSN was launched by its co-leads, Michael Lee in his capacity as MLA for Vancouver-Langara, and Andrea Krombein, Seniors Outreach Coordinator with Marpole Oakridge Family Place.

-To join the webinar, please contact Andrea Krombein (778-668-3634 or firstname.lastname@example.org) to add your name to the invitation list.
+To join the webinar, please contact Andrea Krombein to add your name to the invitation list: 778-668-3634 or firstname.lastname@example.org)

 Marpole Community Connectors Volunteer Initiative